How to Travel with Your Psychiatric Service Dog

 • He provides balance support.

-You can learn more about the different types of tasks a psychiatric service dog can provide here.
+Read our article on the different types of tasks a psychiatric service dog can provide.
 Remember, your PSD must be suitably trained in order to be considered a service animal.
 We strongly recommend partnering with a professional dog trainer who can ensure your assistance dog is able to perform an appropriate action unique to their role as a PSD.

 Here at CertaPet, we are currently coordinating with dog trainers who specialize in the service animal space and who will soon work in tandem with our network of licensed mental health professionals to make the process of getting and training a psychiatric service dog affordable, convenient, and hassle-free.
 We’ll have more information available soon about our Psychiatric Service Dog options.
 In the mean time, you can take our FREE pre-screening below to see if you qualify for a PSD!